 Resting And Holding Meat After Cooking

-This last weekend I spend a lot of time reading about resting meat after cooking and holding meat warm after cooking.
+This last weekend I spent a lot of time reading about resting meat after cooking and holding meat warm after cooking.

 I found that these are two completely different things, but they can be combined also.
 This is just to make it even more complicated.